umlet/Shelly.jl/README.md

 -rw-r--r--  1 martin martin 5496 Jul  1 12:29 README.md      6
 ```

-We can now, still in the Julia REPL mode, change the current dir to `src`:
+We can now, still in the Julia REPL mode, change the current dir to `src` via its index from the `ll` command:

 ```
 julia> 3cd